reinholdPL/dasanGponAPI/README.md

 # Dasan Gpon Web API
 Node.js web api for Dasan OLT using ssh as backend connection.
+Compatible with Dasan GPON OLT V5816, V5812G, and probably others, but only this two were tested.

 #### Usage